FederationOfTech/Coalesce/README.md

 Docker
 - Available on [Mac](https://docs.docker.com/docker-for-mac/install/) or [Windows](https://docs.docker.com/docker-for-windows/install/)
 - Windows client requires a specific version of [Windows](https://superuser.com/questions/1550291/how-to-install-windows-10-home-19018-update), [WSL 2 Linux kernel](https://docs.microsoft.com/en-gb/windows/wsl/wsl2-kernel) and [Git](https://git-scm.com/download/win).
 Once up and running Docker can be found on the right of the tool bar.
+Run `git config core.autocrlf false` before checking out a git branch so that UNIX line-endings needed by containers are used.

 # Local Development